 The Moberly Formation is distinguished from the younger McCredie Formation here, as at all locations, by a lower content of expandable clay minerals (fig. 3-12).
 The Moberly also retains a reversed detrital remanent magnetization in contrast to the normal magnetization within the McCredie Formation.
-The weathering profile within the Moberly is modest here, as is true of all known instances.
-In most cases the upper Moberly contact is marked by a thin (< 0.5 m) leached zone with or without weak soil structure.
-In this exposure rare clay skins coat ped surfaces, but this is the only such location known; generally the weak soil development is marked primarily by a concentration of redox features with very little (if any) clay enrichment and/or clay mineral alteration.
-Apparently, the Moberly Formation was buried after a relatively short interglacial period.
+The weathering profile within the Moberly is modest here, as is true in most instances.
+In most cases, the upper Moberly contact is marked by a thin (<0.5 m) leached zone with or without weak soil structure.
+In this exposure rare clay skins coat ped surfaces, but this is the only such exposure known; generally the weak soil development is marked primarily by a concentration of redox features with very little (if any) clay enrichment and/or clay mineral alteration.

-The oxidized zone within the upper Moberly Formation is generally < 2 m thick in this exposure, but locally extends farther downward along polygonal joints.
+The oxidized zone within the upper Moberly Formation is generally <2 m thick in this exposure, but locally extends farther downward along polygonal joints.
 The lower 3 m of the Moberly generally remain unoxidized and preserve abundant wood fragments ranging in size from twigs to logs.

 The oldest unlithified sediment at the Harrison Pit is buried by the Moberly Formation.
-This material is known informally as the "Whippoorwill formation" (see discussion by Rovey et al., this volume).
-The Whippoorwill has been poorly exposed for most of the past 14 years, but it is a very fine-grained diamicton with local accumulations of pebbles and cobbles.
-These clasts are exclusively of local bedrock lithology and include no igneous or metamorphic varieties; hence they do not indicate glacial transport.
+This material is known informally as the "Whippoorwill formation" (see discussion by Rovey et al., this volume, p.
+3-B-1).
+The Whippoorwill has been poorly exposed for most of the past 14 years, but it is a very fine grained diamicton with local accumulations of pebbles and cobbles.
+These clasts are exclusively of local bedrock lithology and include no igneous or metamorphic varieties; hence, they do not indicate glacial transport.
 The Whippoorwill apparently originated as some type of mass-flow into local topographic lows.
 This interpreted origin is consistent with a history of clay mining, because the best clay deposits in this region are often localized within paleokarst networks.